 Past reviews have compared his work to that of John Prine, Tom Petty, and John Hiatt, and his “reedy” vocals to those of Brian Henneman (Bottle Rockets).
 His music ranges in format from old- timey folk to full throttle rock 'n roll.
 Like many of his early influences, Bob Dylan, Townes Van Zandt, Woody Guthrie, Hank Williams Sr, and bands such as Little Feat, The Band, and the Grateful Dead, his musical offerings come from a wide Americana palette.

 Steve began playing the guitar and writing songs at an early age.
 He first picked up a guitar when he was five years old and began writing songs for his first band at the age of twelve.
-To date, Steve has released 5 albums; the latest self-titled album, along with four albums under the band names, Fourteen Feet and The WellDiggers.
+To date, Steve has released 5 albums; the latest self-titled album, along with four albums with his bands, Fourteen Feet (2001-2008) and The WellDiggers (2012 to present).
 The albums have all received excellent reviews.
 "Stole Away, the Billy Sessions" (2008), was the number one selling album for 12 weeks on the popular Americana distribution site, Miles of Music, and stayed on their top 10 list for nearly a year.
 Steve was nominated to the Austin, Texas based Freeform American Roots (FAR) charts as one of the top 5 songwriters of 2008 for the album.
 His 4th album, "Hope and Fear" (2012) was selected as one of the top 10 albums of the year by, American Roots UK's, Mike Morrison and by, Folk 'n Roots 31NR (96.5) DJ, Colin Fielding.